United States Immigration and Customs Enforcement: Firearms

 The agency has a list of personally owned weapons that are authorized for duty and off duty carry.
 These weapons must be inspected and approved by the agency's firearms unit.
 The agent and/or officer must qualify with the weapon every three months.
+As non-lethal options, special agents and officers are armed with the expandable metal baton and pepper spray.